tomichj/tomichj.github.io/_posts/2019-03-05-tachyons-css.markdown

 Tachyons does things differently.
 Tachyons:
 - defines classes for an individual or small sets of properties ("padding", "padding-left", etc) where possible
-- uses very concise names, e.g. "pl" for padding-left, "pr" for padding right,  "pa" for padding (all), etc
+- uses very concise names, especially for often-repeated classes (margins, padding, etc)
-- defines multiple variants with increasing amounts, e.g. pa0, pa1, pa2
+- properties with many variations (padding, margins) get an integer added to the name
 - __defines classes identically__ for each breakpoint

 Tachyons base classes are __mobile by default__, and adds 3 additional breakpoints.
 Classes in a breakpoint have an abbreviation appended to their name: